-Though snoring is a primary symptom of sleep apnea, not all people who snore actually have sleep apnea.
-As much as 50 percent of Americans snore at some time, whether occasionally or chronically.
-However, only 20 percent of American adults have sleep apnea.
-So how do you know the difference?
-Harmless snoring does not interfere with breathing patterns.
-Sleep apnea, on the other hand, causes breathing cessations and sometimes ‘gasping’ during sleep.
+Though snoring is a primary symptom of sleep apnea, not all people who snore have sleep apnea.
+Harmless snoring does not interfere with breathing patterns while OSA causes breathing cessations and sometimes ‘gasping’ during sleep.

 Our first goal will be to determine whether your snoring is benign or a symptom of sleep apnea.
 This may be determined by speaking with you and your partner about your symptoms.
 If you do not have a partner who can confirm snoring or breathing interruptions, your doctor may request a sleep study if one has not been performed in the past.